DMilka403/icarus-server-update/README.md

-# Icarus Dedicated Server – Auto Update Script (Production)
+# Icarus Dedicated Server – Auto Update Script for WINDOWS

 This script allows you to:
 - Stop the Icarus server if it is running